-- 58. Korea argued that this conclusion of the United States rested on a mistaken assumption.
-It assumed that the CONTRACTING PARTIES first established the principle that measures with BOP cover under Article XII and subject to the special complaint procedure of Article XII:4(d) could nevertheless be challenged under Article XXIII, when they adopted the 1950 Report.
-According to Korea, the 1950 Report did not establish such a principle. - 59.
-The United States asserted that Korea distinguished the 1950 Report by arguing that it related to "residual" restrictions involving countries which had disinvoked Article XII.
+- 59. The United States asserted that Korea distinguished the 1950 Report by arguing that it related to "residual" restrictions involving countries which had disinvoked Article XII.
 Accordingly, Korea contended that the report did not apply to Korea which still claimed BOP cover.
 However, this argument rested on a major factual error.
 It was true that the "residuals" issue involved European countries which had disinvoked Article XII, but continued to maintain "residual" import restrictions.
 In 1950, however, when the CONTRACTING PARTIES made their report, these countries were still invoking Article XII, just as Korea continued to seek to invoke Article XVIII:B today.
 Consequently, the 1950 Report showed that Article XXIII could be applied against a country which was invoking BOP, but misusing alleged BOP measures, e.g., Korea.
 In short, the United States believed that the Panel had clear authority to review the merits of Korea's BOP defence. - 60.
 In response, Korea recalled it had not argued that the 1950 Report dealt with residual restrictions, because no country obviously had yet formally abandoned its BOP cover at that time.
 Korea had merely indicated that the 1950 Report signalled the problem which later came to be known as residual restrictions, e.g., restrictions which were retained by countries after BOP cover was no longer available to them.
 These restrictions could well be challenged under Article XXIII, because there was no other remedy in GATT to do so.
-Korea reiterated, however, that its boof restrictions were not "residuals" because it still claimed BOP cover for them, and because these restrictions were still under review by the BOP Committee.
+Korea reiterated, however, that its beef restrictions were not "residuals" because it still claimed BOP cover for them, and because these restrictions were still under review by the BOP Committee.
 Furthermore, a specific remedy was available to complainants like the United States that wanted to challenge the GATT justification of these restrictions: Article XVIII:12(d).
-In addition, Korea argued that the United States made a very important concession: by conceding that Korea's restrictions were not 'residual restrictions', the United States agreed unambiguously that Korea still had BOP cover.
-Korea reiterated that the 1950 Report provided no support for the unprecedented initiative of the United States to remove Korea's BOP cover in an action under Article XXIII, rather than Article XVIII:12(b) or (d).

-61. The United States provided additional arguments as to why Korea's reliance on an alleged rule regarding the special review procedures was misplaced.
+In addition, Korea argued that the United States made a very important concession: by conceding that Korea's restrictions were not "residual restrictions", the United States agreed unambiguously that Korea still had BOP cover.
+Korea reiterated that the 1950 Report provided no support for the unprecedented initiative of the United States to remove Korea's BOP cover in an action under Article XXIII, rather than Article XVIII:12(b) or (d). - 61.
+The United States provided additional arguments as to why Korea's reliance on an alleged rule regarding the special review procedures was misplaced.
 The CONTRACTING PARTIES had said repeatedly that practices covered by special review procedures could be examined under Article XXIII.
-Indeed, they made this point specifically with respect to BOP procedures in the 1930 Report.
+Indeed, they made this point specifically with respect to BOP procedures in the 1950 Report.
 They had made the same point with respect to other GATT special review procedures, including those of Article XVIII.
-Article XVIII:G, for example, provided a procedure whereby a developing country could seek to deviate from its GATT obligations in order to assist the establishment of an industry.
+Article XVIII:C, for example, provided a procedure whereby a developing country could seek to deviate from its GATT obligations in order to assist the establishment of an industry.
 Such measures could only be implemented after notice to, and in some cases, the concurrence of, the CONTRACTING PARTIES.
 The 1955 Working Party report on Quantitative Restrictions stated: